-For financial reporting purposes, the Total Pension Liability is based on the June 30, 2021 actuarial valuation updated to the measurement date of June 30, 2022.
-The mortality improvement scale changed for the June 30, 2021 valuation.
-This change is detailed in the actuarial assumptions and methods attachment of this letter and is reflected effective July 1, 2021 for financial reporting purposes.
-Consequently, the update was based upon the Total Pension Liability as of the valuation date reflecting the new assumptions and projected to the measurement date with the addition of service cost and interest cost offset by actual benefit payments.
+For financial reporting purposes, the Total Pension Liability is based on the June 30, 2022 actuarial valuation updated to the measurement date of June 30, 2023.
+The Board changed the price inflation assumption used in the June 30, 2022 valuation.
+This change is reflected effective July 1, 2022 for financial reporting purposes.
+There were no significant events between the valuation date and the measurement date, so the update was based upon the Total Pension Liability as of the valuation date reflecting the new assumptions and projected to the measurement date with the addition of service cost and interest cost offset by actual benefit payments.

-Please refer to our GASB 67/68 report as of June 30, 2022 for additional information related to the financial reporting of the System.
-We prepared the following schedules for inclusion in the Financial Section of the Annual Comprehensive Financial Report based on the June 30, 2022 GASB 67/68 report.
+Please refer to our GASB 67/68 report as of June 30, 2023 for additional information related to the financial reporting of the System.
+We prepared the following schedules for inclusion in the Financial Section of the Annual Comprehensive Financial Report based on the June 30, 2023 GASB 67/68 report.